 Step 15 (Optional): IN-CSE requests to SCEF to delete Monitoring Event Subscription

 The IN-CSE sends a DELETE request targeting the URI of the subscription resource corresponding to this Monitoring Event Subscription.
-This step may be triggered by IN-CSE when a ADN-AE(s) or ASN/MN-CSE hosted on the UE de-registers from the IN-CSE.
+This step may be triggered by IN-CSE when an ADN-AE(s) or ASN/MN-CSE hosted on the UE de-registers from the IN-CSE.

-The request is configured as follows.
+The request is configured as follows:

-An HTTP DELETE method shall be used
+An HTTP DELETE method shall be used.